MSc Renewable Energy: Technology and Sustainability

 - Start date: September and January for part-time, September for full-time

 Our aim is to achieve a robust understanding of the applications of renewable energy and sustainable technology, combined with a strong awareness of the impact on the environment of using nonsustainable technologies.
 We engage with issues and debates concerning the role of energy, including examining the technical and policy questions arising from global demands for secure, affordable and sustainable energy.
 We develop analytical skills for assessment, selection and deployment of renewable energy technologies.
 The distinctive focus is on renewable energy and sustainable technologies, as well as carbon management and energy use in the built environment.

 - Energy in Buildings

 - Energy, Carbon and the Environment

-Suitable for graduates with numerate science based degrees such as engineering, physics, environmental science, etc. However, the subject area is interdisciplinary, and motivated applicants with other degree backgrounds are encouraged to apply, as are candidates with professional experience and related qualifications.
+Suitable for graduates with degrees such as environmental science, mathematics, engineering, physics, construction, geography, agriculture, chemistry, geology, economics, planning and management, business studies, computer science.
+However, the subject area is interdisciplinary, and motivated applicants with other degree backgrounds are encouraged to apply, as are candidates with professional experience and related qualifications.

 The fee you pay is dependent on the course you are taking, whether you take the course full-time or part-time, and whether or not you are coming from outside the EU.

 At least £180 per week, but varies depending on lifestyle.

 If you’re a Reading graduate, you can receive up to £1,000 off course fees through our alumni fee discount – find out more here.